Pilot Whales Meet Tragic End in Taiji

 Update #4, FINAL – November 22, 2015, Taiji, Japan:

 The level of cruelty witnessed these past, four days should be unspeakable.
 As I heard mentioned today, thoughts such as these don’t normally enter healthy minds.

 On the fourth day of this horrific ordeal, with the remaining pilot whales suffering from hunger, dehydration, exhaustion and torture, it was impossible to predict how many would survive through the night.

-The first thing I saw this morning was one of the adult pilot whales floating in the cove – dead.” ~ Cynthia Fernandez, Senior Dolphin Project Cove Monitor
+The first thing I saw this morning was one of the adult pilot whales floating in the cove – dead.” ~ Cynthia Fernandez, Dolphin Project Cove Monitor

 Predictably, divers slipped into the water, and began dragging the dolphins under the tarps.
 Soon, the thrashing began, caught on Dolphin Project’s Livestream and the water once again, ran red with the blood of the dead.

 All the adults had been slaughtered.
 Gone was the matriarch who comforted the juveniles when the pod was first driven into the cove.
 Gone were the large males who protectively circled the rest of the group.
 In fact, most of this pod, with the exception of approximately 15-20 animals from a pod now estimated at around 60, were no longer.

 The dolphins who had survived the ordeal were all young, comprised of babies and juveniles.
 They appeared lethargic and their breathing, uneven.
 Yet, they hovered close to the area where their family members were killed, refusing to leave.
 They took turns spyhopping as skiff after skiff of dead pod members passed them.

 Once all the bodies were removed from the cove, the skiffs and banger boats prepared to drive the youngsters out to sea.
 That’s when an entirely new level of torture began.